Carboniferous rainforest collapse

 The Carboniferous rainforest collapse (CRC) was a minor extinction event that occurred around 305 million years ago in the Carboniferous period.
+The event occurred at the end of the Moscovian and continued into the early Kasimovian stages of the Pennsylvanian (Upper Carboniferous).

-It altered the vast coal forests that covered the equatorial region of Euramerica (Europe and America).
-This event may have fragmented the forests into isolated refugia or ecological 'islands', which in turn encouraged dwarfism and, shortly after, extinction of many plant and animal species.
+It altered the vast coal forests that covered the equatorial region of Euramerica (Europe and North America).
+This event may have fragmented the forests into isolated refugia or ecological "islands", which in turn encouraged dwarfism and, shortly after, extinction of many plant and animal species.
 Following the event, coal-forming tropical forests continued in large areas of the Earth, but their extent and composition were changed.

-The event occurred at the end of the Moscovian and continued into the early Kasimovian stages of the Pennsylvanian (Upper Carboniferous).

 Extinction patterns on land

-In the Carboniferous, the great tropical rainforests of Euramerica supported towering lycopodiophyta, a heterogeneous mix of vegetation, as well as a great diversity of animal life: giant dragonflies, millipedes, blattopterans, and smaller amphibians and the first amniotes.
+In the Carboniferous, the great tropical rainforests of Euramerica supported towering lycopodiophyta, a heterogeneous mix of vegetation, as well as a great diversity of animal life: giant griffinflies, millipedes, blattopterans, smaller amphibians, and the first amniotes.

 Plants

 The rise of rainforests in the Carboniferous greatly altered the landscapes by eroding low-energy, organic-rich anastomosing (braided) river systems with multiple channels and stable alluvial islands.
 The continuing evolution of tree-like plants increased floodplain stability (less erosion and movement) by the density of floodplain forests, the production of woody debris, and an increase in complexity and diversity of root assemblages.

 Collapse occurred through a series of step changes.
 First there was a gradual rise in the frequency of opportunistic ferns in late Moscovian times.
 This was followed in the earliest Kasimovian by a major, abrupt extinction of the dominant lycopsids and a change to tree fern-dominated ecosystems.
-This is confirmed by a recent study showing that the presence of meandering and anabranching rivers, occurrences of large woody debris, and records of log jams decrease significantly at the Moscovian-Kasimovian boundary.
+This is confirmed by a 2011 study showing that the presence of meandering and anabranching streams, occurrences of large woody debris, and records of log jams decrease significantly at the Moscovian-Kasimovian boundary.
 Rainforests were fragmented, forming shrinking 'islands' further and further apart, and in latest Kasimovian time, rainforests vanished from the fossil record.
+Little mixing of different plant assemblages occurred throughout this transition; floral assemblages were highly discrete and conservative and gave way to new ones without any transitional floras intermediate in composition with regards to the preceding one and succeeding one.

 Invertebrates

-The fossil record of insects can be difficult to study to the generally smaller and more delicate nature of their bodies.
+The fossil record of insects can be difficult to study, due to the generally smaller and more delicate nature of their bodies.
 One study tabulate the rates of origination and extinction of over 600 terrestrial and freshwater animal families.
-Their stratigraphic ranges spanned a geologic interval from the middle Paleozoic biotic invasion of the land to the Permian crisis.
+Their stratigraphic ranges spanned a geologic interval from the middle Paleozoic biotic invasion of the land to the Permian–Triassic extinction event.
 Insects comprise more than half of the sampled families, most of which are from tropical Euramerica.
-This study found a Late Pennsylvanian extinction pulse that reflects drying climates the transition of lycopod to tree fern-dominated land floras.
+This study found a Late Pennsylvanian extinction pulse that reflects drying climates and the transition of lycopod to tree fern-dominated land floras.